Tnath1/learnable-t2/README.md

 * Updates your working directory to reflect the changes.

 ## - Explain in simple terms git rebase and the command for it.
-In simple terms, git rebase rewrites commits form one branch unto another branch or moves commits from one branch (e.g main) to another branch(e.g develop).
+In simple terms, git rebase rewrites commits fromm one branch unto another branch or moves commits from one branch (e.g main) to another branch(e.g develop).
 The command for that is below:
 ```bash
 git rebase [develop]
 ```